sokolj1/minimal-mistakes/_posts/2018-09-03-Data-Science-Promotional-Video.md

   src="https://www.youtube.com/embed/aBaCEJUrU8g"
   frameborder="0" allowfullscreen></iframe>

+&nbsp;

 The self-standing Master's degree consists of 30 credit hours (10 graduate courses) that can be completed in full time or part time study.
-Full-time study is the preferred route and in this mode the degree may be completed in one calendar year.
+Full-time study is the preferred route, as this mode enables the student to complete the degree in one calendar year.
 The courses are hybrid, with weekly meeting times on Tuesdays from 6:00pm - 9:00pm and an online learning environment.

 For more information, please visit [stockton.edu/datascience](stockton.edu/datascience)